getgauge/cla-check/README.md

   * ACCESS_TOKEN :- A personal github access token to interact with github PRs
 * Run the app by eecuting `go run main.go`

+Deploy this to heroku if you want your own instance.